DucTato/Agents/README.md

 Open project with Unity, waiting for running asset and run the project

-# Some image when run the project
+# Some images when run the project

 ![Pic 1](./md_image/pic_1.png)
 _Agent is building a tower_